 Application types also define the internal normalization, indexing logic, and comparator logic for applications.

+Attribute-based access control (ABAC)

-Attribute-based access Access control that is based on attributes of a user, such as how old a control (ABAC) user is or whether the user is a paying customer.
-The act of confirming the identity of a principal.
-Authentication Authentication chaining A series of authentication modules configured together which a principal must negotiate as configured in order to authenticate successfully.
+Access control that is based on attributes of a user, such as how old a user is or whether the user is a paying customer.

+Authentication The act of confirming the identity of a principal.

+Authentication chaining A series of authentication modules configured together which a principal must negotiate as configured in order to authenticate successfully.

 Authentication level Positive integer associated with an authentication module, usually used to require success with more stringent authentication measures when requesting resources requiring special protection.

 Authentication module AM authentication unit that handles one way of obtaining and verifying credentials.

 Authorization The act of determining whether to grant or to deny a principal access to a resource.

 Authorization Server In OAuth 2.0, issues access tokens to the client after authenticating a resource owner and confirming that the owner authorizes the client to access the protected resource.
 AM can play this role in the OAuth 2.0 authorization framework.

 Auto-federation Arrangement to federate a principal's identity automatically based on a common attribute value shared across the principal's profiles at different providers.

 Bulk federation Batch job permanently federating user profiles between a service provider and an identity provider based on a list of matched user identifiers that exist on both providers.

-Group of providers, including at least one identity provider, who have agreed to trust each other to participate in a SAML v2.0 provider federation.
+Circle of trust Group of providers, including at least one identity provider, who have agreed to trust each other to participate in a SAML v2.0 provider federation.

-Circle of trust

-Client
+Client In OAuth 2.0, requests protected web resources on behalf of the resource owner given the owner's authorization.
+AM can play this role in the OAuth 2.0 authorization framework.

+Client-based sessions AM sessions for which AM returns session state to the client after each request, and require it to be passed in with the subsequent request.
+For browser-based clients, AM sets a cookie in the browser that contains the session information.

+For browser-based clients, AM sets a cookie in the browser that contains the session state.
+When the browser transmits the cookie back to AM.
+AM decodes the session state from the cookie.